joinpursuit/AC_4_Web/units/html/lessons/css_selectors.md

 This code will look for any `li` elements that are children of or enclosed in `ol` elements that are children of or enclosed in `ul` elements.

 Let's remove the `ol` from our selector in our test.css file, then save and reload.
-Now _all_ `li` elements are underlined becuase _all_ `li` elements are children of or enclosed by the `ul` element.
+Now _all_ `li` elements are underlined because _all_ `li` elements are children of or enclosed by the `ul` element.

 #### Child Selector

 Similar to descendent selector in that it focuses on _children_ of _parent elements_, the **child selector** is a bit more specific.
 In the last example, we ended with _all_ `li` elements being underlined because they are all children of the `ul` element.
 If we make our descendent selector a child selector, it will make only the `li` elements that are **direct** children of `ul` underlined.
 To change our descendent selector to a child selector, we just need to add a `>` between `ul` and `ol` like so: `ul > li`.
 Now save and reload your page and you should see that the ordered list items are no longer underlined.
 Why?

-Because the ordered list items are a child of the `ol` element, they are technically grandchildren of the `ul` element and thus uneffected by the child selector.
+Because the ordered list items are a child of the `ol` element, they are technically grandchildren of the `ul` element and thus unaffected by the child selector.
 To put it another way: you are a **direct** child of your parents but not of your grandparents--they did not birth you.
 You are, however, a **descendent** of your grandparents.

 #### Adjacent Sibling Selector

 The adjacent sibling selector is a little peculiar and would definitely have very specific uses but we will go over it anyway.
-This this looks for an element that is the next child of the same parent and is represented with a `+` sign.
+This looks for an element that is the next child of the same parent and is represented with a `+` sign.
 If we changed our CSS file to be `ol + li` from `ul > li` and save/reload, we will see that now only the _last_ `li` element is underlined.

 This is because `ol` and `li` elements are _siblings_, meaning they have the same parent and the last `li` is the **next** sibling of `ol`.
 A little confusing but if we added a fourth `li` element, still only the third item would be underlined because that is the only element that is the _NEXT_ sibling of `ol`.